jamespo/gnome-extensions/README.md

 # gnome-extensions
-To store patched Gnome extensions to work with latest version (currently 46)
+To store patched Gnome extensions to work with latest version (currently 46).

+* Go to Releases & download --->
-Go to releases.
-Install with gnome-extensions install -f [extensionname].zip
+* Install with gnome-extensions install -f [extensionname].zip